DGS-Dead-Gnome-Society/ServiceX/README.md

 ## Features that will not be supported and why
 First of all, why add extra features if they really aren't necessary for our needs?
 Lets try to abide by the KISS (Keep It Simple Stupid) principle.
-* SSL and IPv6 support: ServiceX is intended provide services tailored to culture and needs of the DGS IRC network and connect via 127.0.0.1
+* ***SSL and IPv6 support:*** ServiceX is intended to provide services tailored to culture and needs of the DGS IRC network and connect via 127.0.0.1